PasBless1/PasBless1/README.md

 <!--Here are some ideas to get you started:-->

-- 🔭 I have interest in Data Analtyics & Engineering, Machine Learning & AI
+- 🔭 I have interest in Data Analytics & Engineering, Machine Learning & AI
 - 🌱 I’m currently upskilling in Data Engineering
 - 👯 I’m looking to collaborate on Data Engineering & Analytics, ML/AI projects.
 - 🤔 I’m looking for help with any remote (Germany/Europe/USA) or onsite student jobs in Munich/Passau Germany.